animo/expo-ausweis-sdk/README.md

 ## Usage

-You can now import `@animo-id/expo-ausweis-sdk` in your application and use the methods from SDK.
+You can now import `@animo-id/expo-ausweis-sdk` in your application and use the methods from the SDK.

 ```javascript
 import AusweisSdk from '@animo-id/expo-ausweis-sdk'